arsweari/HDAC3/README.md

-HDAC3 is a deacetylase transcription factor
+HDAC3 is the deacetylase transcription factor chosen by group 5.